David-LIUacademic/david-liuacademic.github.io/_publications/ICSSI2024.md

 citation: 'Liu, X., & Shirahada, K. (2024).
 "Interplay Between Servitization and the Circular Economy in Chinese Manufacturing SMEs: Analysis of Two Cases." <i>International Conference on Service Science and Innovation (ICSSI 2024)</i>, Taiwan.
 Paper ID 24.
 Oral Presentation. <br>
 <strong>Best Theme Paper Award</strong>.'
 ---

-This paper explores how servitization strategies and circular economy practices interact within the context of Chinese manufacturing SMEs.
-It analyzes two case companies that demonstrate distinct paths toward sustainable transformation through service innovation and resource recirculation.
+This paper develops a new conceptual model based on two case studies of Chinese manufacturing SMEs—one in aluminum product processing and the other in flue gas treatment solutions.
+The model illustrates how servitization strategies and circular economy practices interact to create synergistic outcomes in both economic and environmental dimensions.
+In contrast to mainstream studies that emphasize digital technologies, this research highlights the critical role of industry-specific knowledge and accumulated experience as non-digital enablers.
+By doing so, it offers a practical and scalable pathway for resource-constrained SMEs to pursue circular economy transitions.

 The paper was presented orally at the **International Conference on Service Science and Innovation (ICSSI 2024)** in **Taipei, Taiwan**, and received the **Best Theme Paper Award** 🏆.